home-assistant/home-assistant.io/source/more-info/local-media/add-media.markdown

 [setting up the local media source][setup-media]

-You can access your (automatically) created media folder using the dahsboard.
+You can access your (automatically) created media folder using the dashboard.
-Navigate to the {% my media_browser title="Media > Local Media" %} and in the
+Navigate to the {% my media_browser title="Media > Local Media" %}, and in the
-top right corner click manage.
+top right corner, click manage.
 Here you can add and delete your media.

 ## Home Assistant OS & Supervised